Katekko/xActionCable/README.md

 ```

 Here we have some other parameters.

-ACTION: will be the name of your server side method that you are trying to call
+action: will be the name of your server side method that you are trying to call

 actionParams: will be the parameters that you pass to the server

 Bellow we have a method example in ruby on rails